thoth-station/jupyterlab-requirements/README.md

 horus lock [YOUR_NOTEBOOK].ipynb
 ```

-It can be combined with the commands below:
+Thoth only can be combined with the commands below:

 Adding `--set-timeout` will set timeout for request to thoth.